J4spurr/J4spurr/README.md

 We all can be stupid! (we are human) but I mean.. the people who just are rude, ignorant, make bad decisions, closed-minded, problematic..
 YOU KNOW WHAT I MEAN!

-I'm obsessed with logic, learning, anything that will grow my brain! ^^